Now that you have created your custom tag(s) and/or custom attributes, it is time to assign them to your clips and put them to work for you.

 ALWAYS be sure to save your work before exiting the timeline.

 When you are finished with tagging, click on the 'End Tag Mode' button.

-YOU CAN EDIT any custom tag or metadata you create or assign to a tag.
+YOU CAN EDIT any custom tag or attribute you create or assign to a tag.
 In the 'filter' view, simply 'click into' the row/cell containing the data you're wanting to add or modify and change it:

 Press 'Enter / Return' or click anywhere outside of the box to close it and save your data.
 (One excellent way to quickly skip from box to box assigning data is to use the 'Tab' key.
 Pressing 'Tab' saves the value/data assigned to the current tag and automatically forwards you to the next cell.)

 In the 'timeline' view, right click on the tag event you are wanting to edit.
-All metadata assigned to that event will be displayed.
+All attributes assigned to that event will be displayed.
 Select or enter the data you wish to add to or remove from the clip, press 'Save', and you're done: